 As European Capital of Culture in 2017, Århus brims with contemporary art and architecture.
 ARoS is the city's best-known art museum, featuring Danish-Icelandic artist Olafur Eliasson’s circular 150-metre walkway lined by multicoloured windows, entitled Your Rainbow Panorama.

 Head down to Åarhus Ø (Aarhus East), the recently redeveloped harbour area, to wander among landscaped gardens, stop at the canalside coffee shops and admire the striking architecture of the new public library, DOKK1.
 Open-water swimming fans can even take a dip in the icy bay; a dedicated channel is cordoned off from harbour traffic.
+If you

 When you want to get away, Denmark's Lake District, Søhøjlandet, is less than an hour out of the city.
 Hire a bike to cycle a portion of Hærvejen, known as the ancient road, or learn to canoe on the River Gudenå.